pavelsolis/Replication-Folder/README.md

 	- Analysis: codes that perform the analysis.
 	- Extra: auxiliary, temporary and old codes.
 - Docs folder with the following subfolders:
-	- Paper: files that make up the paper.
+	- Paper: files that make up the manuscript.
 	- Slides: files that make up the slides.
 	- Numbers: code-generated .txt files containing specific numbers cited in the paper and slides.
 	- Equations: files that define and reference equations.